Abjad makes powerful programming techniques available to you when you compose. Read through the points below and then click next to proceed.

 Before you start working with Abjad you should review the command line basics of your operating system.
 You should know how move around the filesystem, how to list the contents of directories and how to copy files.
 You should know enough about environment variables to make sure that your operating system knows where Abjad is installed.
-You might also consider installing any OS updates on your computer, too, since you’ll need Python 2.7 or Python 3.3+ to run Abjad.
+You might also consider installing any OS updates on your computer, too, since you’ll need Python 3.6+ to run Abjad.
 When you start building scores with Abjad you’ll find the system to be almost entirely platform-independent.

 Chosing a text editor¶

 You’ll edit many text files when you work with Abjad.
 So you’ll want to spend

 some time picking out a text editor before you begin.
 If this is your first

 time programming you might want to Google and read what other programmers have